-In the fiscal years ended February 28, 2022 and 2021, the System received a portion of the funds from the settlement between various counties and hospital districts in Texas and the tobacco industry for tobacco-related health care costs.
+The System receives a portion of the funds from the settlement between various counties and hospital districts in Texas and the tobacco industry for tobacco-related health care costs.
 Under the program guidelines, the System is free to use the funds in either the immediate or future periods without restriction.
 The System recognizes all funds received from the settlement as nonoperating revenue in the period funds are allocated.